MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

 >
 > - By default, allow entries for domains and email addresses, files, and URLs exist for 30 days.
 During those 30 days, Microsoft will learn from the allow entries and [remove them or automatically extend them](https://techcommunity.microsoft.com/t5/microsoft-defender-for-office/automatic-tenant-allow-block-list-expiration-management-is-now/ba-p/3723447).
 By default, allow entries for spoofed senders never expire.
 > - When the URL is encountered again during mail flow, [Safe Links](safe-links-about.md) detonation or URL reputation checks and all other URL-based filters are overridden.
 If the filtering system determines that all other entities in the email message are clean, the message will be delivered.
-> - During selection, all URL-based filters, including [Safe Links](safe-links-about.md) detonation or URL reputation checks are overridden, allowing user to access the content hosted by the URL.
+> - During selection, all URL-based filters, including [Safe Links](safe-links-about.md) detonation or URL reputation checks are overridden, allowing user access to content at the URL.

 ## View email admin submissions to Microsoft